 The T-Mobile iPhone 5 plan for prepaid customers for unlimited talk and data will run $70 per month, nearly twice the value provided by Straight Talk, sold only through Wal-Mart.

-The retail giant does not break out the profits from its Straight Talk venture, but its recent aggressiveness in pursuing this segment is an indication there are profits and market share available.
+The retail giant does not break out the profits from its Straight Talk venture, but its recent aggressiveness in pursing this segment is an indication there are profits and marketshare available.

 Cricket was the first prepaid carrier to begin offering the iPhone in June 2012.
 The cost of the iPhone 4 – 8 GB was $399 and the monthly plan was $55.

-Analysts say Cricket’s soft sales are likely a result of it not providing customers a pay-out option for the expensive cell phone, like competitors Straight Talk and T-Mobile.
+Analysts say Cricket’s soft sales are likely a result of it’s not providing customers a pay-out option for the expensive cell phone, like competitors Straight Talk and T-Mobile.

 As data becomes a more important aspect of cell phone users, Apple and its plethora of applications are still the most sought out smartphone platform, according to analysts with IDC Worldwide, a group that tracks cell phone equipment sales.